philiprami/betting_on_a_buzz/README.md

 **elo.R**
 <br />
-R script to provide elo and welo rankings for every player in the dataset with ranking information.
+R script to provide elo and welo ratings for every player and match time in the dataset with ranking information.
 Ouput is elo.dta and welo.dta
 ```
 # To run
 Rscript elo.R